 Currumbin Wildlife Sanctuary is an outdoor venue that connects people with nature and wildlife, providing our guests a safe haven to enjoy.

-Due to the current COVID-19 safety restrictions, all visitors are required to purchase tickets online and attend the Sanctuary on their selected date only.
-In order to follow the Queensland Health regulations and to ensure that there is availability for you to visit us, you must pre-book.
+Due to the current COVID-19 safety restrictions, it is suggested to purchase tickets online and attend the Sanctuary on the selected date only.
+In order to follow the Queensland Health guidelines and to ensure that there is availability for you to visit us, please pre-book today.
 This includes National Trust members.

 Our Sanctuary is open and is ready to welcome you back!

 Our lush 27-hectare outdoor Sanctuary continues to play a vital role in connecting wildlife and nature with our community.
 The expansive ground provide an open-air safe haven for humans and animals alike and our conservation efforts are aimed to ensure that our Sanctuary and precious wildlife remain in place for generations to come.

 A visit to the Sanctuary will feel a little different during this time, as we introduce new protocols and procedures to ensure that members and guests continue to enjoy a safe outdoor environment.

 Find the answers to all your questions below about our reopening, safety precautions, ticketing and guest experience.

 If you have been asked to self-isolate, please do not come to our Sanctuary.

 If you have cold or flu symptoms, we ask that you delay your visit until you are well again.